mhnam/r_statistical_analysis/chp7.md

 _c.f._
 1) **filename** is a string that consit of file name and file location.
 2) **mode** is a string information that determines the usage of the file.
-    * read mode: Open existing file for reading, while file marker would be positioned at the begining of the file
+    * read mode (r): Open existing file for reading, while file marker would be positioned at the begining of the file
-    * writing mode: Open new file for writing, even there are something in the file, file marker would position at the begining of file
+    * writing mode (w): Open new file for writing, even there are something in the file, file marker would position at the begining of file
-    * append mode: Open existing file for writing or create new file if there is no file exists.
+    * append mode (a): Open existing file for writing or create new file if there is no file exists.
 The file marker would position at the end of the file.

 _i.e._
 ```c